ImagicalMine/ImagicalMine/README.md

 **Self-installation:**<br>
 Documentation for installing ImagicalMine: [Link](https://github.com/ImagicalMine/ImagicalMine/wiki/Installation)<br>
-Supoorted Platform: Linux, Windows, OS X, Raspberry Pi, and ODROID
+Supported Platform: Linux, Windows, OS X, Raspberry Pi, and ODROID

 **Installation on a Hosting Company:**<br>
 You need to request the hosting company you're using to add in ImagicalMine.
 If they are not allowing, then you can try the MCPE hosting providers listed as below that support ImagicalMine as a version for their customers to download.